Ceterai/Ceterai.github.io/MyEnternia/Wiki/AltaHistory-WhatWeAre/README.md

 - You've found an alta ebook - a collimator electronic reader usually used as a reusable substitute for books.
 Often crafted in alta datacenters.

+### Contents

+Alta research has come a long way.
+From stardust, to crystals, to nature, to culture, to oceans, to space.

+They have created cities, laboratories, mines, factions, companies, even their own subspecies, and even their own enemies.

+They've come a long way, so long that a lot of them forgot their original purpose.

+They've become their own thing, with each alta finding her purpose the same way as the ones that came before them.

+What does the future hold for them?
+Only the time will show.

+- Ceterai

 ## Usage

 ### Crafting